Tracey Varga

 Kara Abbott

-Kara grew up mostly in Charlotte, NC before moving to Wilmington to attend UNCW.
-Kara graduated from UNCW with an Elementary Education degree with a concentration in Fine Arts.
-She is currently a teacher for New Hanover County schools and was honored to be named Ogden Elementary Teacher of the Year in 2020.
+Kara, originally from Ohio, grew up mostly in Charlotte before moving to Wilmington to attend UNCW.
+While at UNCW, Kara danced with the university’s dance company, Seahawk Dance Force.
+Kara graduated with an Elementary Education degree with a concentration in Fine Arts and minor in leadership studies.
+She is currently a teacher for New Hanover County schools.
+Kara is excited to be dancing with Forward Motion as a core member of the company.

 Savannah Brooks